 - Management of competitive tension amongst suppliers in the categories.

-- Benchmarking of performance and prices using publically available information.
+- Benchmarking of performance and prices using publicly available information.

 Each contracted item has a specific and agreed index which enables price variation to be performed in a fair and efficient manner that is reflective of market trends.
 This monitoring of pricing is maintained by HealthShare NSW in its role of contract management.

-Unless otherwise specified, the contract prices listed on the eCatalogues do not include discounts.
+Unless otherwise specified, the contract prices listed on catalogues.buy.nsw do not include discounts.
 The buyers should consider discounts and additional price benefits when selecting a contracted supplier.

 For further information please contact the NSW Procurement Service Centre.